 - Paper Structure

-- The course is divided into four modules, covering the theory and both high and low
+The course is divided into four modules, covering the theory and both high and low temperature applications of:

 - water-mineral reactions